Overview of the NRC Dialogue

-The proposed solutions gathered during the solution design phase were further developed and refined to create a series of actions that build on the consideration of the key success factors of past reforms, and reflect the unique aspects and capacity of the organization.
-Launched in late August 2017 to all NRC staff, these actions will revitalize and sustain the NRC's role at the forefront of research and innovation excellence.
+The proposed solutions gathered during the solution design phase were further developed and refined to create a series of actions that build on a consideration of the key success factors of past reforms, and reflect the unique aspects and capacity of the organization.
+Launched with all NRC staff in late August 2017, these actions set out strategies to revitalize and sustain the NRC's role at the forefront of research and innovation excellence.

 - Creating NRC Programs to deliver on government priorities

-- Establish fewer but large-scale, multi-disciplinary, national, outcome-oriented R&D Programs that focus science and technology on addressing national challenges related to business innovation, scientific inquiry and public policy, supporting government priorities and superclusters in the six critically important sectors identified in the Innovation and Skills Plan: Advanced Manufacturing, Agri-food, Clean Technology, Digital Industries, Health/Bio-sciences and Clean Resources.
+- Establishing fewer but larger-scale, multi-disciplinary, national, outcome-oriented R&D programs that focus science and technology on addressing national challenges related to business innovation, scientific inquiry and public policy to support government priorities and superclusters in the six critically important sectors identified in the Innovation and Skills Plan (advanced manufacturing, agri-food, clean technology, digital industries, health/bio-sciences and clean resources).

-- Create foundational Programs in disruptive science and technology areas with the objective of advancing scientific knowledge, addressing the economy and society of tomorrow and building the NRC's long-term capability.
+- Creating foundational programs in disruptive science and technology areas with the objective of advancing scientific knowledge and addressing the critical challenges facing the economy and society.

-- Enable the excellence and development of the NRC's researchers through support for exploratory work, a more diverse workforce, and enhanced development opportunities for women researchers.
+- Enabling the excellence and development of the NRC's researchers through support for exploratory work, a more diverse workforce, and enhanced development opportunities for women researchers.

-- Enable innovative, high-potential SMEs to grow to scale and increase exports, through an improved suite of Programs and the delivery of these Programs specifically designed to make SMEs more internationally competitive.
+- Enabling innovative, high-potential SMEs to grow to scale and increase exports by developing and delivering an improved suite of programs specifically designed to make SMEs more internationally competitive.

-- Improve access to funding, technology facilities and support from the NRC researchers that SMEs require to thrive and grow.
+- Improving access to funding, technology facilities and the NRC research support that SMEs require to thrive and grow.

 - Revitalizing the NRC research environment